The Pacific War Online Encyclopedia

 The Kempeitai were

-This included registration and medical checks of prostitutes.
-The Kempeitai played a leading
+Japanese.
+This included registration and medical checks of

-being duped and sometimes by being arrested, particularly in Korea.
-Dutch and Australian women internees were
+sometimes by being arrested, particularly in Korea.
+Dutch and Australian women internees

-often pressured into prostitution to escape the terrible conditions in
+were often pressured into prostitution to escape the terrible

 The Kempeitai were ruthless in their treatment of native populations suspected of disloyalty.
 Under international law, civilians in occupied territory were entitled to be tried for alleged crimes in front of a duly constituted military tribunal.
 The Kempeitai dispensed with these formalities, practicing kikōsaku instead.
 The word can be plausibly translated as "hellcraft" and referred to summary execution of suspects, usually by beheading.
 The Kempeitai later blamed the Dutch for kikōsaku in the Netherlands East Indies on the grounds that it was the Dutch who instigated the activities being punished and thereby overwhelmed normal legal channels.
 Dutch intelligence officers later determined from captured Kempeitai documents that the Kempeitai had arrested 1918 persons on Java in 1943-1944, of whom 743 died while in their custody.
 439 of these were formally executed while the remainder were listed as dying from illness or heart failure while in custody.